+Note. -The Sabbath of the Lord is based upon the facts of creation, and is a memorial of creation, hence it belongs to the original and eternal truths that came into existence in consequence of creation, and is therefore as eternal as creation.
+The Sabbath command is furthermore based upon the attribute of creative power, and is expressive of the will of God, hence a moral and perpetual institution.
-1. By whom was the Sabbath instituted?

-2. Who created all things?
-Then who instituted the Sabbath?
-3. When was the Sabbath instituted?

-4. What was the first step in instituting the Sabbath?

-5. Whose rest day did the seventh day become, and why?

-6. Explain the second step, and what did that make the Sabbath?

-7. Name the third step and what it meant.

-8. Which of these three steps made the seventh day the Sabbath?
+- 1. By whom was the Sabbath instituted? - 2.
+Who created all things?
+Then who instituted the Sabbath? - 3.
+When was the Sabbath instituted? - 4.
+What was the first step in instituting the Sabbath? - 5.
+Whose rest day did the seventh day become and why? - 6.
+Explain the second step.
+And what did that make the Sabbath? - 7.
+Name the third step and what it meant. - 8.
+Which of these three steps made the seventh day the Sabbath?
 Ex.
-20:11.

-9. What is the only reason God has ever given for blessing and sanctifying the Sabbath?

-10. What expressions prove that the Creator, Christ, instituted the Sabbath?
-Paragraph 10.

-11. By what title would it have been designated if instituted by some individual?

-Note.-Gen. 2:1-3 and Ex.
+20:11. - 9.
+What is the only reason God has ever given for blessing and sanctifying the Sabbath? - 10.
+What expressions prove that the Creator, Christ, instituted the Sabbath?
+Paragraph 10. - 11.
+By what title would it have been designated if instituted by some individual? - 12.
+Study the note carefully. - Note.-Gen. 2:1-3 and Ex.
 20:8-11 should be committed to memory.

+nadl 2;2),25

+$\sim \sqrt{\ }$

-LESSON XL.
+LESSON XL

-ONE SABBATH FOR ALL MANKIND.
+ONE SABBATH FOR ALL MANKIND